Research Area(s)

 Book Chapters

-Forthcoming Halim, Fachrizal A., “Ritual Practices among the ʿAlawis, the Druze, the Ahmadis, and Black Muslims.”
+2022 Halim, Fachrizal A., “Ritual Practices among the ʿAlawis, the Druze, the Ahmadis, and Black Muslims.”
 In Routledge Handbook of Islamic Ritual and Practice, edited by Oliver Leaman.
-New York: Routledge, 2022.
+New York: Routledge, pp. 173-184.

 2016 Halim, Fachrizal A., “Teaching about Islam and Muslim Societies on the Prairies.”
 In Islam on the Prairies: Tolerance, Pluralism, and Diversity.
 Edited by Fachrizal A. Halim and Veronika Makarova.
 Saskatoon: University of Saskatchewan, 2016, pp. 33-40.